DFabric/apps-static/README.md

 Additional files can also be found depending of the needs.

-The builds are fully reproducible and their sha512 sums are stored in [SHA512SUMS](https://bitbucket.org/dfabric/packages/downloads/SHA512SUMS)
+The builds are reproducible and their hashes are stored in SHA512SUMS.

 ## Disclaimers